kubernetes/website/content/en/docs/reference/labels-annotations-taints/_index.md

 Example: `node-role.kubernetes.io/master:NoSchedule`

-Taint that kubeadm previously applied on control plane nodes to allow only critical workloads to schedule on them.
+Taint that kubeadm previously applied on control planes to allow only critical workloads to schedule on them.
 Replaced by [`node-role.kubernetes.io/control-plane`](#node-role-kubernetes-io-control-plane-taint); kubeadm no longer sets or uses this deprecated taint.